Patent Thickets Example in Technology and Pharma

 Start-ups entering areas that are rife with patent thickets should plan to have extra cash on hand to navigate potential challenges.
 Examine the industry and the patent activity in the open market to assess your level of risk in obtaining a patent.

-If you need help with a patent thicket, you can post your legal need on UpCounsel's marketplace.
+If you need help with patent thickets example, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.